abdullahMohamed13/titan-MMA-gym/README.md

 4. Students Page
 - Table that holds our top gym members & achievements, that's fetched from an external API using ReactQuery

-## Features
-1. Booking System
-- Book classes directly from the class page
-- Select date, time, and coach (if applicable)
-- Receive confirmation via email or dashboard

 ## 🎯Target Users:
 - MMA enthusiasts, current and potential students
 - Visitors interested in training or purchasing MMA gear